William Warrick Cardozo

 William Warrick Cardozo (1905–1962) was an accomplished private physician and pediatrician who also served as an instructor at the Howard University College of Medicine and as a school medical inspector for the District of Columbia Board of Health.
-He is best known for his research on sickle cell anemia, but also published articles about Hodgkin’s disease, the gastrointestinal health of children, and the physical development of African American children.
+He is best known for his research on sickle cell anemia, but also published articles about Hodgkin's disease, the gastrointestinal health of children, and the physical development of African American children.
 Cardozo was an early African-American contributor in the healthcare profession.

 Early life and education

 William Warrick Cardozo was born and raised in Washington, D.C.
-Cardozo’s father was Frederick Lewis Cardozo, and his mother was Blanche Warrick Cardozo.
+Cardozo's father was Frederick Lewis Cardozo, and his mother was Blanche Warrick Cardozo.
 Frederick Lewis Cardozo worked for the Washington, D.C. public school system and became the superintendent of the Colored School system.
 He also served as the president of the Bethel Literary and Historical Society.

-William Warrick Cardozo graduated high school from the Hampton Institute in Virginia and attended the Carnegie Institute of Technology prior to becoming a student at The Ohio State University.
+William Warrick Cardozo graduated high school from the Hampton Institute in Virginia and attended the Carnegie Institute of Technology prior to becoming a student at Ohio State University.
 As a college senior he was ranked 7th in his class of 90 students and was awarded an internship at the City Hospital in Cleveland, Ohio, where he was only the fourth African American to hold such a position.
-He graduated from The Ohio State University with a B.A. in 1929 and received an M.D. from The Ohio State University in 1933.
+He graduated from Ohio State University with a B.A. in 1929 and received an M.D. from Ohio State University in 1933.